breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 ## Why do Developers love the Command Line?

-At first, everybody hated the command line.
-After years of experience, it became an acquired taste.
+At first, the command line may have been widely disliked by many.
+But over time, it has become a preferred tool for many developers.

 But why do developers like it?
 Well, the list is infinite, but here are a few important reasons: